apiel/zicBox/NOTE.md

 - TODO make sequencer specific to a track instead of plugin...

-- TODO FM algo use circle for carrier

 - TODO save/load project

 - TODO FM ui waveform, maybe just show the 4 envelop...